 Routine enforcement actions and complaints are common in our industry.
 Although we believe we fully cooperate with regulatory agencies and use various means to address misconduct by our independent associates, including maintaining policies and procedures to govern the conduct of our independent associates and conducting training seminars, it is still difficult to detect and correct all instances of misconduct.
 Violations of our policies and procedures by our independent associates could lead to litigation, formal or informal complaints, enforcement actions, and inquiries by various federal, state, or foreign regulatory authorities against us and/or our independent associates in each country.
 Because we have expanded into foreign countries, our policies and procedures for our independent associates differ depending on the different legal requirements of each country in which an independent associate does business.
-Any future litigation, complaints, and enforcement actions involving us and/or our independent associates could consume considerable amounts of financial and other corporate resources, which could have a negative impact on our business, profitability, and growth prospects.
+Any future litigation, complaints, and enforcement actions involving us and/or our independent associates are negative impact on our business, profitability, and growth prospects.

-21. The global nutrition industry is intensely competitive and the strengthening of any of our competitors could harm our business.
+21. The global nutrition and skin care industries are intensely competitive and the strengthening of any of our competitors could harm our business.

-The global nutrition industry is intensely fragmented and competitive.
-We compete for independent associates with other network marketing companies outside the global nutrition industry.
+The global nutrition and skin care industries are intensely fragmented and competitive.
+We compete for independent associates with other network marketing companies outside the global nutrition and skin care industries.
 Many of our competitors have greater name recognition and financial resources, which may give them a competitive advantage.
 Our competitors may also be able to devote greater resources to marketing, promotional, and pricing campaigns that may influence our continuing and potential independent associates and members to buy products from competitors rather than from us.
 Such competition could adversely affect our business and current market share.